 If you’ve browsed the beauty and skincare aisles at your local CVS, you’ve probably spotted (or even picked up) the Peach Slices Acne Spot Dots.
-The Korean beauty brand’s blemish treatment is the top-selling acne product in CVS, with over 30 million patches sold so far.
+The Korean beauty brand’s blemish treatment is a top-selling acne product in CVS.
 Founded by celebrity esthetician Alicia Yoon, Peach Slices enlists natural ingredients and K-beauty innovations to create skincare treatments that are clean and effective.

-Now, the brand has created the perfect acne-fighting trifecta with its new Deep Blemish Microdarts ($9) and Dark Spot Microdarts ($9).
+Now, the collection has welcomed the perfect acne-fighting trifecta with its new Deep Blemish Microdarts ($9) and Dark Spot Microdarts ($9).
 The magic of the microdarts?
 It's all in the technology.
-Peach Slices’ Microdart Melt-Tech boasts 176 microdarts— more than any other brand—that self-dissolve deep into the skin to treat underground blemishes, dark spots, and hyperpigmentation.
+According to the brand, Peach Slices’ Microdart Melt-Tech boasts 176 microdarts that self-dissolve deep into the skin to treat underground blemishes, dark spots, and hyperpigmentation.

 “The Deep Blemish Microdarts are best for early-stage, underground, or harder-to-reach blemishes," Yoon says.
 "If your blemish has not yet come to a head and you can’t see an opening, these Deep Blemish Microdarts are your solution."
 These patches contain a potent blend of 0.4% salicylic acid, willow bark extract, tea tree oil, hyaluronic acid, niacinamide, and cica.
-Together, these products work to de-gunk blemishes and soothe skin.
-The Dark Spot Microdarts are filled with a slightly different formula to rapidly improve hyperpigmentation.
+Together, these products are meant to de-gunk blemishes and soothe skin.
+The Dark Spot Microdarts are filled with a slightly different formula meant to rapidly improve hyperpigmentation.
 “The formula’s base is hyaluronic acid because a hydrated skin environment is best for improving the look of dark spots and then there’s 4% niacinamide combined with licorice and ascorbic acid," Yoon says.
 "Together, this powerhouse brightening complex with soothing cica ensures fast and visible results."
-The transparent patches can be worn overnight or under makeup and can be applied every eight hours, as needed.
+The transparent patches can be worn overnight or under makeup and can be applied every eight hours, as needed, according to the brand.

 What are the main types of breakouts and how are they different?
 How can someone tell them apart?